ossdhaval/mysite/source/while-coding/IAM/OAuth2_oidc_notes.md

   - benefit: more efficient than `authorization code` grant type as there are less roundtrips
   - downside: less secure as access code is shared with user-agent

-3) Password credentials (deprecated - only used for if client app is trusted app)
+3) Password credentials (deprecated - only used for if client app is trusted app. use auth code grant with pkce)
   - resource owner gives user-id/password credentials to client application once and client app uses these credentials to get a long-lived access token
   - client doesn't store resource owner credentials once it has an access token or refresh token